khachatur-tdvsyn/browser-recorder/README.md

 - Python 3.8 or higher
 - Selenium WebDriver 4.0+
-- Firefox browser
+- Browser of choice (Chrome, Firefox, or both)
-- geckodriver (Firefox WebDriver executable)
+- Corresponding WebDriver executable (chromedriver for Chrome, geckodriver for Firefox)

 ### Installation